A restriction estimate in $\mathbb{R}^3$ using brooms

-If $f$ is a function supported on the truncated paraboloid in $\mathbb{R}^3$ and $E$ is the corresponding extension operator, then we prove that for all $p> 3+ 3/13$, $\|Ef\|_{L^p(\mathbb{R}^3)}\leq C \|f\|_{L^{\infty}}$.
+\begin {abstract} If $f$ is a function supported on the truncated paraboloid in $\mathbb{R}^3$ and $E$ is the corresponding extension operator, then we prove that for all $p> 3+ 3/13$, $\|Ef\|_{L^p(\mathbb{R}^3)} \leq C\|f\|_{L^{\infty}}$.
 The proof combines Wolff's two ends argument with polynomial partitioning techniques.
-We also observe some broom structure in wavepackets.
+We also observe some geometric structures in wave packets. \end {abstract}